 Let me share some tips with you on how to get started teaching fitness education courses.

 #1 – What Is Your Specialization?

-You need to focus on something.
-As you know, mine is exercises and injuries.
-There was a time that I lost focus and started doing all kinds of fitness education courses.
-Doing everything will end up spreading you too thin and makes it difficult for people to know what you are best in.
+It would be best if you focused on something.
+As you know, mine is exercise and injuries.
+There was a time when I lost focus and started doing all kinds of fitness education courses.
+Doing everything will spread you too thin and make it difficult for people to know what you are best in.